meesterdude/google_pub_sub/README.md

 # README

+This project is an example of how to use google pub/sub as a backend for ActiveJob.

 ## Setup

 1. copy the `config/google_pub_sub.yml.sample` file and populate with your project and credentials file, either via enviroment variables or via the file directly.
 You can also specify which queues/topics to use here.